armankuzembayev/jb_intern_tasks/README.md

 ### Task 2.1

 ### Description
-Runner (runner_task1 node) is moving with some trajectory and each time publishes its coordinates(x, y, z) via '/point' topic (geometry_msgs/Point message)
+Runner (runner_task1 node) moves with some trajectory and each time publishes its coordinates (x, y, z) via '/point' topic (geometry_msgs/Point message).

-Observer (observer_task1 node) is listening to '/point' topic and prints the result to console.
+Observer (observer_task1 node) listens to the '/point' topic and prints the results to the console.

 ### Usage
 In terminal window: